SystemsCyber/TruckCapeProjects/SocketCAN/README.md

 - Reseting can1 Interface: b'\x01\x06' (python3 tcpCANClient.py can1 reset)
 - Setting all Interfaces to 250,000 bitrate: b'\xFF\x07\x03\xD0\x90' (python3 tcpCANClient.py any setbitrate 250000)

+* An additional command exists with the form 'python3 tcpCANClient.py <interface> cangen' where interface is can0 or can1.
+	- This command loops TCP frames to the txservers which are transmitted on the vehicle network.
+	- txon must be used first

 ## Setting Up

 1. Install all dependencies and put tcpCANServer.py on the node connected to the vehicle network.